moribvndvs/ng2-idle/CONTRIBUTING.md

 * After cloning the [repo][githubrepo], install the dev dependencies using `npm install`.
 * Check out a work branch for your changes. `npm checkout -b my-fix master`.
 * Make your changes, **including test cases**.
-* Run `gulp test`.
+* Run `npm test`.
 Ensure all tests pass.
-* Run `gulp build` and correct any linting warnings or errors.
-You can use `gulp clang:format` to automatically fix most style errors.
+* Run `npm run build` and correct any linting warnings or errors.
 * Commit using the [Git Commit Guidelines](#committing).
 * Submit a pull request to `ng2-idle:master`.
 * I will review your PR, and may suggest changes.
 If changes are suggested: